 Oh, the meetings.

 But it works — ideas become tasks, tasks become software, and that software is (slowly but surely) adding business value.
 I'm often told that my drive to refine and follow a process is why people like to worth with me, and I attribute that drive to a lot of my professional success.
-There are hundreds of books that talk about the project management process, and they all have opinions on what the right process is.
-I've read a lot of them, and I'm a big believer in what they teach.
-I do this 40-60 hours a week and — with some exceptions from when I worked in research — I've been doing it for almost 8 years.
+I do this 40-60 hours a week.
+With some exceptions from when I worked in research, I've been doing it for almost 8 years.
 It works for me.

 But then I come home, and I'm hungry, and I'm tired.
 There's dishes in the sink and clothes in the laundry pile.
 I need a shower, I need to pack lunch for tomorrow, I need to get ready for bed.
 My intuition is to stick to the process.
 Catalog everything, plan ahead, estimate the work, and then execute.